 When there is an anomaly in surface temperatures, typical patterns of air circulation change, which means precipitation patterns also change.
 This leads to higher-than-average rainfall in some areas and drought in others.
 El Nino and La Nina are prime examples of a major fluctuation in air currents, which is often associated with drought in locations such as Africa, Australia, India, Brazil and Hawaii.

 Soil moisture influences cloud formation, or the lack of it, at a more local level.
 When the soil is moist, surface air temperatures stay cooler because more of the sun's energy is absorbed in the process of evaporation.
 If the ground is dry, there is no local source for the moisture that causes clouds to form.
 This leads to hotter surface temperatures which make the soil even drier.
 The cycle builds on itself and results in long term droughts.

 The Human Connection

-In addition to the meteorological factors that cause drought, human activity can also be a cause.
-How much water humans consume, and the timing of that consumption, factors into how much water is available at a later date for people, plants and animals.
-Thus, drought can largely be viewed as an imbalance between supply and demand.
+Besides meteorological factors that cause drought, human activity can also be a factor.
+Human activity has reduced the amount of rainfall in many regions of the world.
+Sometimes how much water humans consume, and the timing of that consumption, factors into how much water is available at a later date for people, plants and animals.
+Thus, drought can also be viewed as an imbalance between supply and demand.

-As opposed to meteorological drought, hydrological drought is caused by a greater demand for water in a given region than is available.
+As opposed to meteorological drought, which is a result of only weather and climatic conditions, hydrological drought is caused by lack of precipitation (rain and snow) over longer periods, and a greater demand for water in a given region than is available.
 Sources for water may include natural lakes and rivers, manmade reservoirs and groundwater.
-Demand for water comes from municipalities that supply tap water, water for agricultural and water for industrial use such as hydroelectric plants.

 The timing of precipitation and water demand has a lot to do with when a drought occurs.
 Even if the overall water supply is low, drought is usually less of a concern in the winter months because demand is far less than in the summer.